 Steel Tanks

 Steel tanks are strong, durable, and economical storage tanks that can store a variety of liquids and solids.
-They are made from steel, which is less impact resistant than plastic, but they can hold up to 2,50,000 liters of water, while a poly tank can only hold 50,000 liters.

 Send Inquiry